-3. Instead of messy art supplies, bring window clings.
+3. Instead of messy art supplies, bring window clings when you’re traveling with kids.
 Cari from Oregon shared this brilliant hack she uses to keep her kids occupied and eliminate mess.
 Window clings are perfect for cars, planes, and hotel rooms.

 4. If you’re traveling with wee ones, bring your own outlet covers.
 Hotels certainly won’t have them, and you never know if friends and family will.
 If you don’t want to bother with real plastic covers, use Band-Aids instead.